mhenrixon/sidekiq-unique-jobs/README.md

 class UniqueJobWithFilterMethod
   include Sidekiq::Worker
   sidekiq_options lock: :until_and_while_executing,
-                  unique_args: :unique_args # this is default and will be used if such a method is defined
+                  lock_args: :lock_args # this is default and will be used if such a method is defined

-  def self.unique_args(args)
+  def self.lock_args(args)
     [ args[0], args[2][:type] ]
   end